phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 (Top) An amino acid sequence comparison of the first 40 (out of 140) amino acids of hemoglobin subunit alpha for three species: human, mako shark, and emu.
 A column is colored blue if all three species have the same amino acid, white if two species have the same amino acid, and red if all amino acids are different.
 Sequence identity calculates the number of positions in two amino acid sequences that share the same character.
 (Bottom) Side by side comparisons of the 3-D structures of the three proteins.
 The final figure on the right superimposes the first three structures to highlight their similarities.
 {: style="font-size: medium;"}

-One reason why structure prediction is difficult is the sheer amount of details that are required for describing and computationally storing a protein structure.
+Another reason why structure prediction is difficult is the sheer amount of details that are required for describing and computationally storing a protein structure.

 Structures that have been determined are typically uploaded into the PDB as a .pdb file.
 Many entries are on the quaternary structure of the protein or depict a protein system of multiple proteins or ligands.
 Each macromolecule is stored as a **chain** in the PDB structure.
 For example, the SARS-CoV-2 S protein is a trimer made up of three identical chains.
 The .pdb file is extremely dense as it holds all the details about the protein and chains, from the very basic primary structure of the protein all the way to the position of every single atom.
 The simplest way to think about how the entire protein is stored is to first represent atoms as points on a 3D plane with each atom having its 3D orthogonal coordinates (X,Y,Z) in the unit of angstroms ($$ 10^{-10} $$ meter).
 This is the atomic coordinates of the protein.
 A simplified view of the atomic coordinates section is shown in the figure below.